skx/tunneller/README.md

 ## Installation

-The client will connect to `tunneller.example.com`, so you need to point that at the (publicly accessible) host running the server.
+You'll need a working [go](https://golang.org/) compiler to run the code, but compilation should be as simple as:

+    $ go build client.go

+This will build the client, as `./client`.

+If you wish to host your own central-server things are a little more complex:

+* You'll need to create a name in DNS `tunneller.example.com`
-You'll also need to setup a wildcard DNS record for `*.tunneller.example.com`, pointing to the same host.
+* You'll also need to setup a __wildcard__ DNS entry for `*.tunneller.example.com` to point to the same host.
+* Finally you'll need to setup nginx/apache to proxy to the server, which will bind to 127.0.0.1:8080 by default.

 For Apache2 I used this for the main site: